 The Karangahake Gorge is a major highlight on the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
 The trail offers a range of short riding options or for those wishing to explore the entire trail, it can be done over three to five days, from Kaiaua through to Matamata.

 If you give nature long enough it will cover over all that has gone before.
 A nationally significant gold heritage site, Karangahake Gorge was once a maze of bridges, trams, water races and construction.
 The regenerating native bush and crystalline currents of the Waitawheta River make it a stunning nature spot for visitors today.

 Karangahake Gorge was voted as one of the ‘101 Must Do’s For Kiwis’ and it’s easy to see why.
-Regardless of whether you’re a history buff, a hiking enthusiast, or simply a curious sight-seer, the Karangahake Gorge is a terrific place to walk, cycle or soak up the stunning sights of the area.
+Regardless of whether you’re a history buff, a hiking enthusiast, or simply a curious sight-seer, the Karangahake Gorge is a terrific place to walk, cycle and soak up the stunning sights of the area.

-The wind whipping through the valley is no deterrent to visitors on this chilly winter weekend.
+The wind whipping through the valley is no deterrent to visitors on a chilly winter weekend.
 Before midday, the carpark is full and the tunnels and tracks are lined with a steady stream of visitors.
 The Karangahake Gorge is a great place to visit for both locals and first-time visitors.
 There is much to see, explore and learn about.